academic-resources/odin/routing.md

     end
   end
 ```
-** Remember that you can run `$ rails routes` in the project directory to see all of the routes with their corresponding controllers and actions.**
+** Remember that you can run `$ rails routes` in the project directory to see all of the routes with their corresponding controllers and actions :**

 ---